rainman74/texturecache.py/README.md

 Use `download.threads` to vary the number of threads used when downloading and caching data.
 Class specific values can also be used, eg. `download.threads.movies`.
 Any class without a specific value will use `download.threads`.

-Specify a comma delimited list of pattherns in `singlethread.urls` to force downloads corresponding with those URLs on a single thread, necessary for sites that limit the number of concurrent requests.
+Specify a comma delimited list of patterns in `singlethread.urls` to force downloads corresponding with those URLs on a single thread, necessary for sites that limit the number of concurrent requests.
 One such site is fanart.tv, hence the default value includes `assets\.fanart\.tv`.

 When identifying `missing` media files (ie. files that are not present in the media library), additional audio and video file types can be included by specifying a comma delimited list of file extensions for `audio.filetypes` and `video.filetypes` respectively (eg. `wmv, ogg`).
 All current Kodi audio and video file extensions are supported by default.

 ## Command Line Properties

-As an alterantive or in addition to a properties file, properties may be specified on the command line, using the syntax `@<key>=<value>` - such command line property values will override any matching property retrieved from the properties file.
+As an alternative or in addition to a properties file, properties may be specified on the command line, using the syntax `@<key>=<value>` - such command line property values will override any matching property retrieved from the properties file.

 In addition, the name of the properties file may be specified using the `@config` command line property, eg. `@config=./myconfig.cfg`.